© 2018 Intellitonic. All rights reserved.

 The average cost-per-click (CPC) is the average amount you paid for a click on your ad.
 Average CPC is calculated by dividing the total cost of your clicks by the total number of clicks.

 Number of times an ad click converted on your site.
-A conversion could be a sale, a newsletter sign up, or some other action taken by the user.
-Conversions must be manually setup and generally describe a favorable action or transaction.
+A conversion could be a sale, a newsletter sign-up, or some other action taken by the user.
+Conversions must be set up manually and generally describe a favorable action or transaction.

 Your conversion rate is calculated by taking the number of conversions and dividing that by the number of ad clicks you received during the same time period.